couchbaselabs/node-ottoman/docusaurus/docs/advanced/ottoman-couchbase.md

 ValidationError: Phone Number 321-321-32xx is not valid
 ```

-::: tip Export Schema and Model
+:::tip Export Schema and Model

 You can define your *connection*, *schema*, and *models* in separate files, export, and use them in other files.
 Create a new file named `airline-schema-model.js` and move our `schema` and `model` definition to it: